-- Well-woman office visits to obtain recommended preventive services that are age and developmentally appropriate, including preconception and prenatal care; - Certain U.S. Food and Drug Administration (FDA)-approved contraceptive devices, including diaphragms and implantable devices, sterilization procedures, and patient education and counseling for women with reproductive capacity.
+- > Well-woman office visits to obtain recommended preventive services that are age and developmentally appropriate, including preconception and prenatal care; - Certain U.S. Food and Drug Administration (FDA)-approved contraceptive devices, including diaphragms and implantable devices, sterilization procedures, and patient education and counseling for women with reproductive capacity.
 See the Prescription Drug section of the Plan/SPD for information about covered contraceptive drugs.
-Contact your plan for details; - > Comprehensive lactation support and counseling by a trained provider during pregnancy and/or in the postpartum period (including costs for renting breast pumps and nursing-related supplies); - Human papillomavirus (HPV) DNA testing as part of cervical cancer screenings for women (at least every three years); - Human immune-deficiency virus (HIV) counseling and screening for all sexually active women; - Interpersonal and domestic violence screening and counseling; - Counseling on sexually transmitted infections for all sexually active women; and - Screening for gestational diabetes.
+Contact your plan for details; - Comprehensive lactation support and counseling by a trained provider during pregnancy and/or in the postpartum period (including costs for renting breast pumps and nursing-related supplies); - Human papillomavirus (HPV) DNA testing as part of cervical cancer screenings for women (at least every three years); and - > Screening for gestational diabetes.

-Additional preventive care services covered in full by Citi medical plans as part of recent health care reform regulations include:
+Additional preventive care services covered in full by Citi medical plans as part of the Affordable Care Act (also referred to as PPACA) include:

-- Preventive services related to pregnancy for dependent children; - Anesthesia performed in connection with a preventive colonoscopy; - Genetic counseling and BRCA genetic testing for women who have had non-BRCA-related breast or ovarian cancer: - Gender-based preventive services for transgender individuals; - Tobacco-use cessation (for non-pregnant adults): counseling, behavioral interventions and U.S. Food and Drug Administration (FDA)-approved pharmacotherapy;
+- > Preventive services related to pregnancy for dependent children; - Anesthesia performed in connection with a preventive colonoscopy; - Genetic counseling and BRCA genetic testing for women who have had non-BRCA-related breast or ovarian cancer; - > Gender-based preventive services for transgender individuals; - > Human immune-deficiency virus (HIV) counseling and screening for all sexually active people; - Interpersonal and domestic violence screening and counseling; - Counseling on sexually transmitted infections for all sexually active people; - Tobacco-use cessation (for non-pregnant adults): counseling, behavioral interventions and U.S. Food and Drug Administration (FDA)-approved pharmacotherapy;